School Psychologist of the Year Award

 Who can nominate?

 Each state association is invited to nominate one outstanding candidate for this prestigious national award.
-As mentioned above, the state association president or their designee (e.g., awards chair, NASP delegate, etc.) may make the nomination.
-NASP delegates are to complete materials in any nonaffiliated state.
-The nominator is responsible for submitting all the materials.
-Previously submitted nominations may be resubmitted with updated information.
+The state association president or their designee (e.g., awards chair, NASP delegate, etc.) may make the nomination.
+The nominator is responsible for submitting all the materials in one email to firstname.lastname@example.org.
+Previously submitted nominations of candidates not chosen may be resubmitted with updated information.

 The candidate must be a current NASP member and a practicing school psychologist who spends at least 80% of their time providing direct services to students, teachers, and parents.
 Trainers, researchers, and administrators are not eligible for this award.
-Examples could include 4 out of 5 days spent as a practitioner versus 1 out of 5 days in another role (administrator, trainer, grant writer, etc.) or if the candidate’s practice has been for 20 years so far, 16 years should be as a practicing school psychologist.
-School psychologists who retired during the 2020–2021 school year may be nominated.
-Having the Nationally Certified School Psychologist (NCSP) credential is desired.
+Examples could include 4 out of 5 days spent as a practitioner versus 1 out of 5 days in another role (administrator, trainer, grant writer, etc.) or if the candidate's practice has been for 20 years so far, 16 years should be as a practicing school psychologist.
+School psychologists who retired during the 2022-2023 school year may be nominated.
+Having the Nationally Certified School Psychologist (NCSP) credential is desired but not required.

 Candidate must meet the following criteria: